lukeraymonddowning/poser/README.md

 To set up the factory for this, create a class (we suggest a 'Factories' directory in your 'tests' folder) called `UserFactory` (you can also just call it `User`, but we think the `Factory` suffix helps), and a class called `CustomerFactory`.

 Both of these classes should extend the `Poser/Factory` abstract class.
+Poser can take care of this for you via the `make:poser` command, so you can call `php artisan make:poser UserFactory` and `php artisan make:poser CustomerFactory`.

 You should also have `CustomerFactory` and `UserFactory` as entries in your `database/factories` directory ([standard Laravel stuff](https://laravel.com/docs/5.8/database-testing#writing-factories))

 Now, head to the test you want to write, and type the following: